Your Docs Have a Second Reader Now

 - [Authentication](/guides/auth): API keys in the Authorization header

-A hosted docs platform optimizes the surface that closes the deal, and the surface that closes the deal is the polished human one in the procurement demo.
+A hosted docs platform optimizes the surface that closes the deal, and the surface that closes the deal is the polished human one in the demo.
 The agent does not attend the demo.
 It has no seat in your plan and no line in the contract.
 To a subscription business, a first-class machine surface is a cost with no buyer attached.

 The byproduct that becomes the moat

 That inverts the usual order.
-For a hosted docs product, agent-readability is a feature it has to be talked into shipping.
+For a hosted docs product, machine-readability is a feature it has to be talked into shipping.
 For a tool that already owns the source and outputs static files, it is a default it would have to go out of its way to remove.
 The advantage is not cleverness; it is that the machine reader and the file owner want the same thing, and the subscription model wants something else.

 Write for the reader that cannot complain